 - If you’re lacking on keeping up with the maintenance of your outdoor unit, it can very well reduce the life expectancy of your air conditioner.
 Manufacturers have a tendency to assume that you, as the consumer, will maintain your unit for the projected years of service.

-- Not only is the life expectancy reduced, but so is the cooling efficiency.
-With a dirty condenser coil your cooling efficiency will drop by over 30% leaving your system cooling at a staggering 60% or 70% effective rate.
+- Dirty coils reduce the left expectancy and efficiency of the air conditioner units.
+With a dirty condenser coil, your cooling efficiency will drop by over 30% leaving your system cooling at a staggering 60% or 70% effective rate.

 - Your air conditioner is no longer able to cool your home when you have a really dirty condenser unit.
 You’re now consuming a lot of energy while your cooling drops like a rock.

 These three reasons are enough to raise awareness as to why you need to keep your outdoor unit clean.
-Investing in maintaining your system will prevent such problems from arising and will eventually save some of those dollar bills from jumping out of your wallet.
+Investing in a/c maintenance to prevent such problems from arising, ultimately saving some of those dollar bills from jumping out of your wallet.

-For more information please give us a call (972) 504 – 2079 or follow us on our social media accounts for more tips.
+For more information, contact our HVAC Company in Grand Prairie, TX (972) 504 – 2079 or follow us on our social media accounts for more tips.